Floresta, Sicily

-Floresta (Sicilian: Fluresta) is a comune (municipality) in the Metropolitan City of Messina in the Italian region Sicily, located about 140 km east of Palermo and about 60 km southwest of Messina.
+Floresta (Sicilian: Fluresta) is a comune (municipality) in the Metropolitan City of Messina in the Italian region Sicily, located on the Nebrodi Mountains about 140 km east of Palermo and about 60 km southwest of Messina.

-Floresta is the highest comune above sea level in Sicily.
+Rising at 1,275 metres, Floresta is the highest comune above sea level in Sicily.
 It borders the following municipalities: Raccuja, Randazzo, Montalbano Elicona, Santa Domenica Vittoria, Tortorici, Ucria.